-During J-Term, many students travel to rainforests, islands, deserts, and excavation sites for hands-on biology, geography, history, and archaeology lessons that can’t be taught in the classroom.
+During J-Term, many students travel to rainforests, islands, deserts, and excavation sites for hands-on art, biology, business, geography, history, music, and theatre lessons that can’t be taught in the classroom.

 - Travel to London to study the effects that Brexit may have on international finance.